awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts-cni-walkthrough.md

     For more information about installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

-1. If your cluster isn't in a China Region, skip this step\.
+1. If your cluster isn't in a China Region, or your cluster runs at least Kubernetes `1.18` \(in any region\), skip this step\.
 Describe one of the pods and verify that the `AWS_DEFAULT_REGION` environment variable exists\.

    ```
    kubectl exec -n kube-system aws-node-<9rgzw> env | grep AWS